 It was ridiculous, melodramatic, tortured college romance at its best/worst, and it hurt in the absolute best/worst way, and it really played itself out not long after that.
 We met for coffee a few times, ran into each other at the student union every so often, sent very fraught glances at each other across the room at a concert we both happened to go to.
+This being the early ’00s, I kept up with him by reading his Geocities website and his column in the school paper; I made frequent veiled references to him in my column in the rival school paper.
 And then we both graduated.

 I still thought of him sometimes, in a kind of wistful “what if” way, as I got married and bought a house and had a baby and moved to New Orleans, particularly around the World Series, particularly if the Cubs were doing well.
 Sometimes I’d stalk him on whatever social media site was relevant at the time or read his baseball blog.
 And then one day, in the late summer of 2008, I went to do my biennial Facebook recon when a page popped up that said, “Remembering Alex.”

 My brain resisted processing this for a few long moments, the way brains always try to protect you.

 “‘Remembering?’”
 I thought.
 “But that … that’s so dumb.
 That makes it sound like he’s dead.”